Infinitely Losing My Edge

 I was there.

-I was the first guy playing KRS-One to the disco kids.
+I was the first guy playing The Busters to the dance kids.

 Everybody thought I was crazy.